What is a Management Buyout (MBO)?

 - Cut key employees in on the deal (share the equity)

-- Have a strong employee and customer retention plan
+- Formulate a strong employee and customer retention plan

 - Develop a thorough understanding of the value of the business (financial modeling and valuation)